Data format

 Basic example

-Let's forget for a while that the depicted algorithm doesn't make much sense.
 We can see that the circuit comprises two subroutines:

 subroutine_1